eve-esa/data-scraping/README.md

 2. Create the docker containers by running the following command: `make up`
 3. Install the required packages using the following command: `make sync-requirements`

+**Additional Note**: the `make down` command can be executed to stop the docker container.

 ## Configuration
 The configuration file is located in the `config` folder and is named `config.json`.
 The configuration file contains the parameters to be used in the pipeline.
 Each main key of the JSON file represents the configuration of a different scraper.
 The name of the key is the name of the scraper and the value is a dictionary containing the Pydantic model of the scraper configuration.
 For more examples, please take a look to the already implemented scrapers and their configurations.

 ## Usage

-### Testing
+### Local testing
 For the usage with testing purposes, please create a `.env` file in the root of the project as per the [Pre-requisites](#pre-requisites) section.
 Then, you can run the following command to execute the pipeline:
 ```bash